StefanBorkovski/Prediction-of-power-consumption/README.md

 - to predict for the next hour (if the value of the consumption for 3 pm is known, the prediction should be made till 4 pm)
 - to predict for the next day (if the value of the consumption for 3 pm today is known, the prediction should be made till 3 pm the next day)

-▸ This work is done as a project during my Machine Learning Intership position at INNOFEIT.
+▸ This work is done as a project during my Machine Learning Internship position at INNOFEIT.
 February 2019.

 ## FILES EXPLANATION:
 ---